milosbunijevac/EncryptT/README.md

 If you would like to decrypt a message with a specific passphrase, enter the passphrase into the url like so: http://localhost:3000/#{passphrase} without the brackets and hit enter.
 The entered passphrase will show up next to "Your passphrase - " at the bottom of the window.
+NOTE: You may have to hit enter twice while in the address bar for your passphrase to show up at the bottom of the window.